srushtipawar-finance/ai-enabled-fpa-command-center/README.md

 This project builds a strategic FP&A analytics system for a fintech-style subscription business.
 The goal is to analyze revenue performance, budget vs actual variance, operating expenses, EBITDA, customer churn, CAC, cash runway, and forecast scenarios using Excel, SQL, Python, and Power BI.

 ## Business Problem
-The company needs a finance command center to help management understand revenue drivers, expense variances, profitability trends, customer churn, and future financial performance.
+A growing fintech subscription company needs better visibility into revenue drivers, expense variances, profitability trends, customer churn, and future financial performance.
+This project creates a finance command center to support monthly business reviews and management decision-making.

-## Target Roles
+## Business Questions
-- Finance Intern
-- Financial Analyst Intern
-- FP&A Intern
-- Corporate Finance Intern
-- Finance Leadership Development Intern
-- Strategic Finance Intern
-- Finance Business Partner Intern
-- Financial Analytics & Reporting Intern
+- Why did revenue beat or miss budget?
+- Which revenue stream is driving growth?
+- Which expense categories are creating margin pressure?
+- How are churn and CAC affecting profitability?
+- What is the 12-month revenue and EBITDA forecast?
+- What happens under base, upside, and downside scenarios?
+- What actions should management take to improve financial performance?

 ## Tools Used
 - Excel